maryi/CSCW-Project/ActivityLog.md

 * Dustin - interest in games and writing code
 * Eli - Enjoys programming, some experience with C, Python and Java.
 * Krista - Enjoys design and user interfaces
-* Maryia - Experience with software development in desktop environments, enjoys design
+* Maryi - Experience with software development in desktop environments, enjoys design
 * Michael - Interseted in research, data analysis, writing, etc.

 Some ideas for the project were discussed: